JavaFXpert/tic-tac-toe-rl/README.md

     - [accomplished] always random placement
     - [accomplished] random placement except when there are opportunities to block an "X" three-in-a row
     - [accomplished] random placement except when there are opportunities to play a third "O" in a row, or block an "X" three-in-a row
+    - prefer random corner or center placement, except when there are opportunities to play a third "O" in a row, or block an "X" three-in-a row
-    - mimic an "O" player that never loses to an "X" player that never loses
+    - mimic an "O" player that never loses (e.g. plays perfect minimax game) to an "X" player that never loses

 - Implement the VisualActionObserver so that the board and its moves are visible as Q-Learning is occurring